-Here’s a shocking statistic: In 2016, there were 216 million cases of malaria around the world, and 445,000 people died from it.
+Here’s a shocking statistic: In 2017, there were 219 million cases of malaria in 87 countries, and 435,000 people died from it.
 Malaria kills a child under the age of five every two minutes.
 As a family company and parents ourselves, we just can’t live with that.

 That’s why we work every day to that can carry diseases like malaria.
 We opened our first insect research center back in 1957.
 Today, the is one of the largest private, urban entomology research centers in the world.